 Filing for bankruptcy is serious business.
-It can impact your credit score for up to ten years, so filing won't make sense unless you can get rid of a good amount of debt.
-That's why we're covering this big question first.
+It helps you get back on your financial feet fast.
+But, it can impact your credit score for up to ten years, so filing won't make sense unless you can get rid of a good amount of debt.
+Out of all the things you should know about bankruptcy, we're covering this big question first.

 Before you do anything else, check whether bankruptcy will wipe out (discharge) your debt.
-Credit card balances, medical bills, personal loans, back rent, gym memberships, payday loans, and utility bills all go away in bankruptcy.
-You can also erase mortgages, car loans, and other debt secured by collateral—but you'll have to return the house, car, or other property to the lender.
+Credit card balances, medical bills, personal loans, back rent, gym memberships, payday loans, and utility bills disappear at the end of the bankruptcy case.
+You can also erase mortgages, car loans, and other debt secured by collateral, but you'll have to return the house, car, or other property to the lender.

 However, some debts don't go away.
-Child and spousal support obligations and recently incurred income tax bills are common examples of "nondischargeable debt."
-And the court won't discharge student loans unless you file a separate lawsuit and meet the requirements to win—something most people can't do.
+Child and spousal support obligations and recently incurred income tax bills are typical examples of "nondischargeable debt."
+And the court won't discharge student loans unless you file a separate lawsuit and meet the requirements to win, something most people can't do.

 Most Chapter 13 filers walk away debt-free because filers must pay nondischargeable debts in full through the Chapter 13 repayment plan.
-You won't have to fully pay long-term debts like mortgages or student loans.
+You won't have to pay long-term debts like mortgages or student loans fully.
 You'll still owe the balances after your case ends.

 Everyone needs essential belongings to work and live.
-Although you won't lose everything in bankruptcy, you don't get to choose what to keep, either.
+Although you won't lose everything in bankruptcy, you don't choose what to keep.
 Your state lists the items bankruptcy filers can protect in its bankruptcy exemption laws, although some states let filers use the federal bankruptcy exemptions if they'd protect more property.
 (You must pick one list or the other—you can't use exemptions from both lists.)

 Not all debt problems are the same.
-Different chapters solve different issues, so we've outlined the key points below to help you get a sense of how each bankruptcy type works.
+Different chapters solve different issues, so we've outlined the key points below to help you understand how each bankruptcy type works.

-TIP for Business Owners: For the most part, businesses don't file for Chapter 7 or 13.
+Tip for Business Owners: Most businesses don't file for Chapter 7 or 13.
 Instead, consider Chapter 11 or Chapter 11 subchapter V for small businesses.
-Also, be sure that you understand that a personal filing could negatively affect your company and any partners you might have.
+Also, be sure you understand that a personal filing could negatively affect your company and any partners.
 Learn more about businesses in bankruptcy.

-Sometimes it's easy to figure out whether you're qualified for bankruptcy.
+Sometimes, figuring out whether you're qualified for bankruptcy is easy.
 For instance, Chapter 7 debtors qualify if their gross income is less than the state's median income for the family's size.
 It's just a matter of simple math and checking a chart.
 If you don't pass that first hurdle, you'll have a second chance to figure in your expenses, but more factors come into play.
-Here's where you'll find out more about passing the means test and qualifying for Chapter 7.
+Here's where you'll learn more about passing the means test and qualifying for Chapter 7.

 Qualifying for Chapter 13 isn't ever simple, and because of the numerous complicated rules, you'll want to work with a bankruptcy lawyer.
 Until then, you can learn about the Chapter 13 repayment plan and get an idea about whether you make enough income to cover what you'll have to pay.
 Or try out this Chapter 13 repayment plan calculator.
 It's not perfect, but it will show you what you must pay (you might have to pay more).